Joel Villanueva: 20th Congress

 Upon the opening of the 20th Congress on July 28, 2025, Villanueva regained his title as the Senate majority floor leader, as Francis Tolentino was not re-elected in the May 2025 election.
 On September 9, 2025, a day after Tito Sotto replaced Francis Escudero as the Senate President, Villanueva became a Senate deputy minority floor leader, alongside Senator Rodante Marcoleta.

+Following a Senate leadership coup on May 11, 2026, Villanueva voted to elect Alan Peter Cayetano as Senate President in the Senate President election.
+As a result, he relinquished his position as Deputy Minority Floor Leader and became part of the majority bloc as its acting leader until June 3.
+On June 17, Villanueva attended the special session and voted to elect Win Gatchalian as the new Senate President, completing the required 13-vote quorum.
+He had previously been aligned with the Cayetano-led bloc, whose members boycotted the session and subsequently formed the new Senate minority bloc.

-Flood control projects controversy
+Flood control projects scandal

-In September 2025, Villanueva was alleged to have used for anomalous flood control projects in Balagtas, Bulacan, and received 30% or in kickbacks.
-Department of Justice Secretary Boying Remulla said that the National Bureau of Investigation is set to file charges of indirect bribery and malversation against Joel Villanueva and fellow senator Jinggoy Estrada.
-Joel's father, Jesus Is Lord Church founder Eddie Villanueva, using the name of God, afterwards threatened investigators and the public for investigating the corrupt practices of his son.
+On September 9, 2025, Villanueva was alleged to have used for anomalous flood control projects in Balagtas, Bulacan, and received 30% or in kickbacks.
+The allegation was given by former Department of Public Works and Highways (DPWH) regional engineer Brice Hernandez during a House committee hearing on the Flood control projects corruption scandal.
+Two weeks later, Department of Justice Secretary Boying Remulla stated that the National Bureau of Investigation is set to file charges of indirect bribery and malversation against Villanueva and fellow senator Jinggoy Estrada.
+Joel's father, Jesus Is Lord Church founder Eddie Villanueva, using the name of God, afterwards threatened investigators and the public for investigating the alleged corrupt practices of his son.